erhant/blockchatting/README.md

 - The frontend codes are formatted & linted with respect to [Google TypeScript Styleguide](https://google.github.io/styleguide/tsguide.html) using [GTS](https://github.com/google/gts).
 - SCSS codes are formatted by [SCSS Formatter](https://marketplace.visualstudio.com/items?itemName=sibiraj-s.vscode-scss-formatter).
 - The contract codes are formatted with [Solidity + Hardhat](https://hardhat.org/hardhat-vscode/docs/formatting).
 Solidity linter is [solhint](https://protofire.github.io/solhint).

-## UI

-Deterministically random avatars and names are generated from addresses.
-These are not customisable, and are for UI purposes alone.
-Furthermore, it is easier for a user to recognize a peer w.r.t their avatar & name rather than their address.

-## Running

-Run `npx hardhat node` at a separate terminal, and then run `npx hardhat run ./scripts/Chat.deploy.ts --network localhost` to deploy the contract.
-Launch the frontend with `yarn run dev`.